PET Resin is a plastic-reducing resin which is made from approximately 1800 plastic bottles per each 220kg drum.

 The basic building blocks of PET are ethylene glycol and terephthalic acid, which are combined to form pellets of PET.
-These resin pellets are then heated to a molten liquid that can be easily extruded or molded into items of practically any shape.
+These resin pellets are then heated to a molten liquid that can be easily extruded or moulded into items of practically any shape.

 Fibre Moulds UK Ltd